thehyve/delphyne/docs/delphyne_template.rst

 Running the ETL
 ---------------

-Before you can run the ETL, you need to create a custom configuration file; see step 1 of `ETL setup`_.
+All you need is to specify the path to a custom configuration file (see step 1 of `ETL setup`_):

 .. code-block:: bash